SkylineCommunications/dataminer-docs-connectors/connector_help/connector-help/Lawo_V_pro8.md

 ### General

-Displays general information of the device: product code, serial number, software version, role, ....
-Additionaly there is also a button that allows an operator to reboot the device.
+Displays general information of the device: product code, serial number, software version, role, etc.

+There is also a button that allows an operator to reboot the device.

 ### Status